Iguvine Tablets: Çerfos Martios, Praesta(o)ta Çerfia, Tursa Çerfia, Tursa Iovia

-The debated points are few as far as the Praestota and Tursa are concerned.
-The two theonyms correspond to the Latin Iuppiter Praestes, Iuppiter Praestitus, Iuppiter Praestabilis and the Lares Praestites.
-Tursa corresponds to god Terminus, being the deity that represents the boundaries of the city at different locations of augural relevance: these are without and within the city for Tursa Çerfia and Tursa Iovia respectively (TI I b; VII a).
+Tursa corresponds to the god Terminus, being the deity that represents the boundaries of the city at different locations of augural relevance: these are without and within the city for Tursa Çerfia and Tursa Iovia respectively (TI I b; VII a).
 Such a meaning is connected to the Umbrian word for border, tuder: Tursa is written Tuda in the Etruscan tablets, the intervocalic d being pronounced as a weak rs (i.e.: ḍ).
-Dumézil on the other hand, on the grounds of the function of Tursa, a deity whose action is to scare, inspire terror into the enemies, opines the theonym derives from a verbal root equivalent to Latin terreo, I scare (interpreting accordingly tursitu, tremitu in VIb 60).
+Dumézil on the other hand, on the grounds of the function of Tursa, a deity whose action is to scare, inspire terror into the enemies, opines the theonym derives from a verbal root equivalent to Latin terreō, which means "to scare" (interpreting accordingly tursitu, tremitu in VIb 60).
+De Vaan suggests that the name Tursa derives from Proto-Italic torsā ("fright"), itself perhaps from Proto-Indo-European tres-.

 There is no agreement among scholars on the meaning of the epithet Çerfios and as to whether this is also a theonym, i. e. Çerfos Martios is a god different from Mars or not.
 An inscription from Corfinium reads: Çerfom sacaracicer Semunes sua[d, "priest of the Çerfi and the Semones", placing side by side the two categories of entities, the çerfi and the semunes. Çerfos is most times associated to IE root *ker(s) and Latin theonyms Ceres and Cerus.
 This view though might create interpretative problems concerning the theology of Mars and of the two deities who in Rome are associated with the sphere of law and defence, i. e. gods Jupiter and Semo Sancus Dius Fidius.
 Georg Wissowa and Dumézil both underline that the derivation from root *ker(s) is not certain: Umbrian group -rf could have a different origin than -rs.
+It is possible that Prestota embodies the protective powers of this god Çerfos, whereas Turs represents his more belligerent capacities and the concurrent terror wrought upon others.

 Marte Hodie; Hondos Çerfios

 Marte and Hondos appear also under these epithets.
 Here too the only certain indication is from Roman Heres (or Here) Martea, connected with heres, he who inherits and also dominus, the position of master of the house.
 Some scholars though connect the epithet to Latin adjective fodius, he who destroys.
 The two gods both receive sacrifices of male calves in the rites for the lustration of the citadel at the Iovian and Coredian groves respectively; theirs are the last in the series of sacrifices after the two triads and before the execration of the enemies.

 God Hondos receives the epithet Iovios in II and that of Çerfios in VI.
-This fact raises the question of whether these epithets were used alternatively in connexion with local or temporal constraints.
+This fact raises the question of whether these epithets were used alternatively in connection with local or temporal constraints.
 Another similar instance is that of Tursa Çerfia and Tursa Iovia, who are found without and within the pomerium respectively.